spotify/annoy/README.rst

 Notes:

-* there's no bounds checking performed on the values so be careful.
+* There's no bounds checking performed on the values so be careful.
-* annoy uses euclidean distance of normalized vectors for its angular distance, which for two vectors u,v is equal to ``2(1-cos(u,v))``
+* Annoy uses Euclidean distance of normalized vectors for its angular distance, which for two vectors u,v is equal to ``sqrt(2(1-cos(u,v)))``

 The C++ API is very similar: just ``#include "annoylib.h"`` to get access to it.